toucansites/t-doc-template-demo/contents/[home]/[03]template-basics/[03]changing-the-hero-cards/index.md

 - **text**: Short descriptive text shown under the title.
 - **link**: The URL the card directs to when clicked.
 - **priority**: Determines the display order — lower numbers appear first.
-- **image**: The relative path to the card’s image file.
+- **image**: The default (light mode) image file path.
+- **imageDark** *(optional)*: Alternate image displayed in dark mode.

-All of the above fields are **required** for each hero card to be valid.
+All required fields must be present for a card to be valid.

-If you want to change the image, replace the existing file in the `assets` folder or upload a new one.
-Make sure the file path in the `image:` field matches the actual filename.
+If you use dark mode, add an `imageDark` field referencing your dark-mode asset.

+When changing images, ensure the file paths match actual filenames in your `assets/` folder.

 [Regenerate the site automatically](/getting-started/03-how-to-use#how-to-regenerate-the-site) and refresh your browser.
 Ensure that the changes are displayed on the homepage.

+---

 ## Creating a new hero card